DodgeCharger.com Forum

 Looks like a good starting point for a full restoration.
 Good luck!
 Do you have any pictures from the past?
 When it was wrecked, etc?

 Yes I do, but I don't have a scanner.....I'll dig through my old pics of the car tonight.
 May just take digi pics of the old pics and try to post 'em.
 I have a pic of my Grandma standing next to it when it was still in AZ.
 Another pic of the damage from the wreck.
-I remember taking the hood off and jumping on it to get it to close when on the car Shocked........When it was the family car in AK, it was 100% bone-stock original.....original belts, hoses, the works.....but being a kid, that stuff all changed when I got the car....hahaha....although I did save every part I removed....
-2thumbs
+I remember taking the hood off and jumping on it to get it to close when on the car :o........When it was the family car in AK, it was 100% bone-stock original.....original belts, hoses, the works.....but being a kid, that stuff all changed when I got the car....hahaha....although I did save every part I removed.... :2thumbs:

 T5....the wheel is just a 14" Grant GT......my original wheel is cracked and I really don't like the large stock wheels anyway

-Looks like a good car. cheers
+Looks like a good car. :cheers:

 Are you going to go with yellow again, or some other color this go-round?